ipfs/rainbow/docs/environment-variables.md

 When HTTP retrieval is enabled, this setting limits HTTP retrievals to only the specified hostnames.
 This provides a way to restrict which gateways Rainbow will attempt to retrieve blocks from.

+Example: `example.com,ipfs.example.com`

 Default: not set (when HTTP retrieval is enabled, all hosts are allowed)

+### `RAINBOW_HTTP_RETRIEVAL_DENYLIST`

+Comma-separated list of hostnames that are allowed for HTTP retrievals.

+When HTTP retrieval is enabled, this setting disables retrieval from the specified hostnames.
+This provides a way to restrict specific hostnames that should not be used for retrieval.

+Example: `example.com,ipfs.example.com`

+Default: not set (when HTTP retrieval is enabled, all no hosts are disabled)

 ### `RAINBOW_HTTP_RETRIEVAL_WORKERS`